zenctrl/senic-hub/deployment/README.rst

 Bootstrapping the RasperberryPI3
 ********************************

-The default login is `ubuntu/ubuntu` but you are forced to change the password immediately.
-You must follow this procedure either via SSH or via keyboard/monitor before you can perform the Bootstrapping.

-Then, during bootstrapping you will be asked (once) for the password you set and from then on you can log in using the SSH key you configured.
+The default login is `pi3/raspberry`.
+During bootstrapping you will be asked (once) for the password and from then on you can log in using the SSH key you configured.

 Bootstrapping the NanoPI Air